switchupcb/copygen/CONTRIBUTING.md

 #### .go

-`.go` code generation allows users to generate code using the programming language they are familiar with. `.go` code generation works by allowing the end-user to specify **where** _the `.go` file containing the code generation algorithm_ is, then running the file _at runtime_.
-In order to do this, we must use an **interpreter**.
+`.go` code generation allows users to generate code using the programming language they are familiar with.

+`.go` code generation works by allowing the end-user to specify **where** _the `.go` file containing the code generation algorithm_ is, then running the file _at runtime_.
+We must use an **interpreter** to provide this functionality.

-Templates are interpreted by our [yaegi fork](https://github.com/switchupcb/yaegi). `models` objects are extracted via reflection and loaded into the interpreter.
-Then, the interpreter interprets the provided `.go` template file _(specified by the user)_ to run the `Generate()` function.
+`.go` templates are interpreted by a [yaegi fork](https://github.com/switchupcb/yaegi).
+1. `models` objects are extracted via reflection and loaded into the interpreter.
+2. Then, the interpreter interprets the provided `.go` template file _(specified by the user)_ to run the `Generate()` function.

 #### .tmpl

-`.tmpl` code generation allows users to generate code using [`text/templates`](https://pkg.go.dev/text/template). `.tmpl` code generation works by allowing the end-user to specify **where** _the `.tmpl` file containing the code generation algorithm_ is, then parsing and executing the file _at runtime_.
+`.tmpl` code generation allows users to generate code using [`text/templates`](https://pkg.go.dev/text/template).

+`.tmpl` code generation works by allowing the end-user to specify **where** _the `.tmpl` file containing the code generation algorithm_ is, then parsing and executing the file _at runtime_.

 #### programmatic

-`programmatic` code generation allows users to generate code by using `copygen` as a third-party module.
+`programmatic` code generation lets users generate code by using `copygen` as a third-party module.
 For more information, read the [program example](/examples/program/README.md).

 ## Specification

 ### From vs. To

 From and To is used to denote the direction of a type or field.
 A from-field is assigned **to** a to-field.
 In contrast, one from-field can match many to-fields.
-As a result, **"From" comes before "To" when parsing** while **"To" comes before "From" when matching**.
+So, **"From" comes before "To" when parsing** while **"To" comes before "From" when matching**.

 ### Variable Names